The beginning of twelve step programs is usually traced back to 1935, when

 forbidden from or uncomfortable with the evangelical emphasis.
 However, many of the

-traditions of the Oxford Group continue in the A.A. approach and the Scriptures
+traditions of the Oxford Group continue in the 12 Step approach and the Bible

-Commentaries on the Scriptures are presented in this
+Commentaries on the Bible are presented in this

 section of our web site in light of the 12 Step program.
 These comments are primarily